Your Guide to the Best Values, Limited Time Offers and Bonus Air Miles selections at the LCBO this month

 There are another 39 wines on the Top 50 list so if you did not find all you need above for your current needs dip into the Top 50 LCBO and Vintages Essentials wines.
 There will surely be something inexpensive that suits your taste.

 To be included in the Top 50 for value a wine must be inexpensive while also having a high score, indicating high quality.
 I use a mathematical model to make the Top 50 selections from the wines in our database.
 I review the list every month to include newly listed and recently tasted vintages of current listings as well as monitoring the value of those put on sale for a limited time.

 Before value wine shopping remember to consult the Top 50, since it is always changing.
 If you find that there is a new wine on the shelf or a new vintage that we have not reviewed, let us know.
 Moreover if you disagree with our reviews, tell us please us.
 And if you think our reviews are accurate, send us some feedback since it’s good to hear that you agree with us.

 How I Choose the Top 50

 I constantly taste the wines at the LCBO to keep the Top 50 list up to date.
 You can easily find all of my all Top 50 Value Wines from the WineAlign main menu.
 Click on Wine =>Top 50 Value Wines to be taken directly to the list.

-Editors Note: You can find Steve Thurlow’s complete reviews by clicking on any of the wine names, bottle images or links highlighted.
-Paid subscribers to WineAlign see all critics reviews immediately.
+Editors Note: You can find our complete critic reviews by clicking on any of the wine names, bottle images or links highlighted.
+Paid subscribers to WineAlign see all critic reviews immediately.
 Non-paid users wait 30 days to see new reviews.
 Membership has its privileges; like first access to great value wines!